 A lot of people who have been to the Las Vegas Strip think the entire town is excessively costly to live in.
 The truth is, the majority of those tourist prices don’t escape the Strip area.

-The actual cost of living in Vegas is still more affordable than what many new residents expect.
+The actual cost of living in Vegas is more affordable than what many new residents expect.

 In general, Vegas is 4.1% above the national average for the cost of living.

 PayScale reported that the biggest cost is in transportation, where it is 14% higher in Las Vegas than the national average, and most savings are gotten from utilities where Las Vegas is 10% lower than the national average.

 Get ready to spend $3.46 to buy a loaf of bread, $1.88 to buy a carton of eggs, and $3.49 to buy a bunch of bananas at the nearest grocery store.

 The average home value as shown by Neighborhood Scout in Las Vegas is $287,423, while the average rent per month is $1,057.
-That is the highest in the country, with the average home value in the country at $204,900 and an average rent of $1,023 per month.
+That is above average, with the average home value in the country at $204,900 and average rent being $1,023 per month.

-For those that need to relocate west, below is how the cost of living in Las Vegas will compare to a few cities from the east coast:
+For those needing to relocate west, below is how the cost of living in Las Vegas will compare to a few cities from the east coast: